|

 “cutting” and spin shots cause the strings to

-“saw” back and forth against each other, with much the same
+“saw” back and forth against each other, with much

 effect.
 Again, thick string withstands this longer than thin string,